RedisLabs/redislabs-docs/content/rs/references/client_references/client_csharp.md

 ## Connection Pooling with StackExchange.Redis

-While StackExchange.Redis does not provide direct means for conventional connection pooling, we recommend you **share and reuse** the ConnectionMultiplexer object.
-The ConnectionMultiplexer object should not be created per operation - it is to be created only once at the beginning and reused for the duration of the run.
+StackExchange.Redis does not support conventional connection pooling.
+We recommend sharing and reusing the ConnectionMultiplexer object.
+The ConnectionMultiplexer object should not be created for each operation.
+Instead, create an instance at the beginning and then reuse the object throughout your process.
 ConnectionMultiplexer is thread-safe so it can be safely shared between threads.
-For more information, refer to StackExchange.Redis’s [Basic Usage document](https://stackexchange.github.io/StackExchange.Redis/Basics).
+For more information, see the  [Basics document](https://stackexchange.github.io/StackExchange.Redis/Basics).

 ## Dependency Injection of the ConnectionMultiplexer

-As the `ConnectionMultiplexer` must be shared and reused within a runtime, it's recommended that you use [dependency injection](https://docs.microsoft.com/en-us/dotnet/core/extensions/dependency-injection) to pass it where it's needed.
+As the [`ConnectionMultiplexer`](https://stackexchange.github.io/StackExchange.Redis/Basics) must be shared and reused within a runtime, it's recommended that you use [dependency injection](https://docs.microsoft.com/en-us/dotnet/core/extensions/dependency-injection) to pass it where it's needed.
 There's a few flavors of dependency injection depending on what you're using.

 ### ASP.NET Core

-A single `ConnectionMultiplexer` instance should be shared throughout the runtime, therefore the most appropriate pattern to use for dependency injection in .NET Core is to inject it as a singleton.
-In `Startup.cs`, add the connection logic to your `ConfigureServices` method, e.g.
+A single [`ConnectionMultiplexer`](https://stackexchange.github.io/StackExchange.Redis/Basics) instance should be shared throughout the runtime.
+Use the [`AddSingleton`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.servicecollectionserviceextensions.addsingleton?view=dotnet-plat-ext-5.0) method of [`IServiceCollection`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.iservicecollection?view=dotnet-plat-ext-5.0) to inject your instance as a dependency in.NET Core when configuring your app's services in `Startup.cs`:

 ```csharp
 public void ConfigureServices(IServiceCollection services)